Head of Department: Mrs S Cousins

 Enrichment and Links:

 Students’ learning experiences are deepened and widened outside the classroom by a programme of educational visits designed to enhance and enrich the students understanding of the history they have studied.
-These include the opportunity to visit Chepstow Castle, the Imperial War Museum, the Battlefields of Ypres, Sherborne Castle and Washington D.C.
+These include the opportunity to visit Chepstow Castle, the Imperial War Museum, the Battlefields of Ypres, Sherborne Castle and Berlin.

 There are many first-class resources available online – please contact Mrs Cousins for recommendations and links.